axelvaldez/radical-companies/_posts/epiphanies/2023-05-22-feathers-tattos-clothes-distinguishing-marks.markdown

    <li>Assume that people want to say something important, even if doesn&rsquo;t come out that way at first.</li>
    <li>Take into account that people may not have the skills to make it intelligible.
 But they can learn.</li>
    <li>Help them by asking questions.</li>
    <li>Don&rsquo;t look for fault and don&rsquo;t look to ridicule.
-Help them learn to say it intelligibly.</li>
+Help them learn to say it in a way their community can understand.</li>
    <li>You are not their mother, or their sibling, but you are a member of their community.</li>
    <li>Lead with love.</li>
   </ul>